 Who knew a chicken could be this small?
 Greta is tiny, but she is not afraid to explore.
 She is not afraid to stand scratching and pecking at the white clover in the middle of the lawn.
 Greta lays the most adorable little green eggs.
 Named after environmental activist Greta Thunberg, our little Greta reminds us to keep things green.

 Named after a family friend who went the extra mile for us during a time of need, we hoped our Heidi would remind us of the importance of generosity and kindness.
-Unfortunately, she prefers to spend her days pecking Ellen and grabbing treats from our outstretched hands.
+Unfortunately, she prefers to spend her days pecking others and grabbing treats from our outstretched hands.
 This girl is a work in progress.
 At least she lays nice green eggs.

 Ingrid has beautiful mottled grey feathers and an adorable floppy comb.
 Independent and free spirited, she insists on jumping on Veronica’s shoulder every night as she makes her way onto the perches.
 Like her sisters, she lays green eggs.

 Hazel is trouble with a capital T. After only a few weeks with us, Hazel already stands out as the leader of her pack.
 She is bold, courageous, and outspoken.
 When picked up for even a few seconds, Hazel cries out for freedom.
 Curious and unafraid, she was the first of our babies to escape the brooder into unchartered territory.